yosalx/FolderCrawler/README.md

 4. Repository ini

 ## How to Run
-- Jalankan file `\bin\BingSlamet.exe`
+- Run the `\bin\BingSlamet.exe` file
-- Pilih Folder awal pencarian
+- Choose the starting folder
-- ketik nama file yang ingin dicari beserta extensionnya (ex : toxt1.txt)
+- Type the file that will be searched with its extension (ex : toxt1.txt)
-- Pilih algoritma yang ingin digunakan untuk mencari file
-- lalu klik tombol Find First atau Find All sesuai kebutuhan
-- viola ! direktori file yang ingin dicari akan ditampilkan jika file ditemukan
+- Choose the preverable algorithm that will be used (DFS/BFS)
+- Choose the preverable searching method (Find First / Find All)

 ## Project Status